shivendradb/Amazon-Clone-React-JS/README.md

 # Amazon Clone

 This project is a clone of the Amazon website.
-Hosted on Firebase at https://clone-27ad8.web.app/ .
+Hosted on Firebase at https://clone-27ad8.web.app/

 ### Don't use it for any commercial purposes.

 # Project Screenshots

+# Home page

 ![Home Page](screenshots/amazon.jpg)

+# Login Page

 ![Login Page](screenshots/amazon-login.jpg)